RonCollins-MM/alx-system_engineering-devops/0x00-shell_basics/README.md

 "./6-firstdirectory" : Creates a directory named 'my_first_directory' in /tmp/

-"./7-movethatfie" : Moves a file named 'betty' from /tmp/ to /tmp/my_first_directory
+"./7-movethatfie" : Moves a file named 'betty' from /tmp/ to directory created above

+"./8-firstdelete" : Deletes the file created by above command